The Ship Technology of the Future You Want Right Now

 At Simplexity, our Leisure Travel Managers are passionate about ensuring you get the best possible experience from your trip.
 This means finding you the hottest tickets in town, the most exclusive restaurants, the most innovative new hotel concepts and the smoothest way to get from A to B.

 To be able to provide the ultimate travel management experience, we have to know not just what the best is now, but what the best will be in the future.
-So for those who love to spend their holidays on the waves, Leisure Travel Manager, Klara Marxtova has been finding out about the future of leisure vessels, from mighty cruise ships to nimble yachts.
+So for those who love to spend their holidays on the waves, Leisure Travel Manager, our travel managers have been finding out about the future of leisure vessels, from mighty cruise ships to nimble yachts.

 1. Solar Sails